Family Fostering Logo

 Where there are concerns that a girl is at risk of FGM:

-As soon as a girl is identified as at risk of FGM, information should be shared with other agencies (in accordance with local information sharing protocols and Information Sharing Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers - DfE.
+As soon as a girl is identified as at risk of FGM, information should be shared with other agencies (in accordance with local information sharing protocols and Information Sharing: Advice for Safeguarding Practitioners.
 If a professional is unsure whether the level of risk requires Referral to Children's Social Care at this point, they should discuss their concerns with the named/designated safeguarding lead in their organisation.
 The National FGM Centre's FGM assessment tool is a useful resource to help professionals determine whether a safeguarding referral needs to be made.

 All concerns identified and actions agreed should be noted in the child's record.